2023-11-30 13:28:47

 On March 17, 2022, the Fed began raising rates, to levels not seen since before the 2008 financial crisis.
 Indeed, rates had remained near zero except for a small hike before the COVID-19 hit, which then returned to near zero.
 So, interest rates were at historic lows, and the only possible direction was up.
 It seems that this fundamental fact has been overlooked by the SVB board, and moreover by the regulators.

-What could she have done?
+What might she have done?

 SVB should have anticipated that interest rates would eventually rise.
 It should have sold some of its Treasury bonds before the rate hike, when its bond prices were still high.
 However, if she sold the bonds too early before the 2022 rate hike, she would have missed out on the interest.
 It seems she didn’t believe in an imminent rate hike and got caught with her “metaphorical pants” down.
-She could also have purchased an interest rate derivative, which could have offset the drop in the price of their bond.
+She might also have purchased an interest rate derivative, which might have offset the drop in the price of their bond.
 However, interest rate derivatives are too broad a topic for this particular article.

 Conclusions

 In retrospect, the fall of Silicon Valley Bank serves as a stark reminder of the complex and sometimes treacherous nature of the financial world.
-While it may be tempting to view the bank’s catastrophic turn as an isolated incident, it raises broader questions about risk management and the ability to adapt to a rapidly changing economic landscape.
+While it may be tempting to view the bank’s catastrophic turn as an isolated incident, it raises broader questions regarding risk management and the ability to adapt to a rapidly changing economic landscape.

 SVB’s spectacular growth in a short period of time and its reliance on Treasury bonds, while initially cautious, ultimately made it vulnerable to changes in interest rates.
 The bank’s decision to hold these bonds rather than diversify its holdings or use interest rate derivatives proved to be a costly mistake.